error311/FileRise/README.md

 5. Browse to your FileRise URL and follow the **admin setup** screen.

-For detailed examples and reverse proxy snippets, see the **Installation** page in the Wiki.
+For detailed examples and reverse proxy snippets, see the **Installation** page in the Wiki [Install & Setup](https://github.com/error311/FileRise/wiki/Installation-Setup).

 ---